blue and brown butterfly perching on leaf

 ART AS TRANSFORMATION

-An interactive public philosophy program that explores the relationship between art, social commentary, human flourishing, and change.
+An interactive public philosophy program that explores the relationship between art, change, and the good life.

 boy singing on microphone with pop filter